kishore1919/personal-website/README.md

 No. | Repository
 --- | ----
-1.| LibGDX Chess Game that implements minimax AI.
-Playable against Human or AI & cross-platforms 2.| Javax Swing Chess Game that implements minimax AI.
-Playable against Human or AI 3.| Android Chess Game that implements minimax AI.
-Playable against Human or AI, albeit less features than desktop version 4.| Javax Swing Tic Tac Toe Game that implements minimax AI.
-Playable against Human or AI 5.| A text editor similar to NotePad written with JavaFX 6.| A text editor similar to NotePad written with Java Swing 7.| A simple website(This Website)
-8.| A simple C++ console program to work with files, OOP concepts and merge sort 9.| Solving knapsack problems in 5 different ways
+1.| A UTAR Rental Room by web scrapping from UTAR Accomodation List through collaboration with Eugene Yong 2.| LibGDX Chess Game that implements minimax AI.
+Playable against Human or AI & cross-platforms 3.| Javax Swing Chess Game that implements minimax AI.
+Playable against Human or AI 4.| Android Chess Game that implements minimax AI.
+Playable against Human or AI, albeit less features than desktop version 5.| Connect4 Game that implements minimax AI.
+Playable against Human or AI 6.| Javax Swing Tic Tac Toe Game that implements minimax AI.
+Playable against Human or AI 7.| A text editor similar to NotePad written with JavaFX 8.| A text editor similar to NotePad written with Java Swing 9.| Solving knapsack problems in 5 different ways
-10.| A multithreaded console program to demonstrate simple threaded program 11.| 9 sorting algorithms to sort a list or an array of integer 12.| A normal and simple python calculator
+10.| A multithreaded console program to demonstrate simple threaded program 11.| A Playable Web Version of Tic Tac Toe Game through collaboration with Tay Ming Liang 12.| A simple C++ console program to work with files, OOP concepts and merge sort 13.| 9 sorting algorithms to sort a list or an array of integer 14.| A normal and simple python calculator
-13.| A chess game that has no AI, and full of ugly code

 ## About Page